giulioPecorella98/First-order-Kuramoto-1/README.md

 - configure system parameters (initial conditions, coupling, noise, etc.)
 - run numerical simulations of the Kuramoto dynamics
 - save simulation results for post processing and visualization
+- data visualization of the results
 ---

-## Output
+## Data visualization

-The simulation produces the solution of the PDE that can be used to analyze:
+The simulation produces the solution of the PDE that can be used to visualize:
 - synchronization dynamics
-- order parameter evolution
+- order parameter evolution (to be implemented soon)
-- phase distributions
+- phase distributions (to be implemented soon)

 ---